dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-The details of the decoded barcode.
+A [`DSBarcodeDetails`](barcode-details.md) object representing the details of the decoded barcode.

 ### getExtendedBarcodeResults

-Get the extended barcode results of the decoded barcode.
+Returns the extended barcode result(s) of the decoded barcode as a [`DSExtendedBarcodeResult`](auxiliary-iExtendedResult.md) object.
+Please visit the `DSExtendedBarcodeResult` page to learn more of what information is contained there.

 <div class="sample-code-prefix"></div>
 >- Objective-C